bh2smith/cowswap-integrations-py/README.md

 ```

 If you run the script exactly as is with the public and private keys provided, you
-should receive and error from the orderbook API saying:
+should receive an error from the orderbook API saying:

 ```shell
 {"errorType":"InsufficientFunds","description":"order owner must have funds worth at least x in his account"}